Front Range Fed

 Home » Recipes » Main Dishes

 These Easy Red Chicken Enchiladas are so simple to make and taste delicious.
-Corn tortillas are stuffed with shredded chicken, and green chiles, and smothered with a delicious homemade red enchilada sauce, and Mexican cheese.
-These cheesy chicken enchiladas will be a regular in your meal rotation!
+Corn tortillas are stuffed with shredded chicken and green chiles, and smothered with a delicious homemade red enchilada sauce and Mexican cheese.
+These are the BEST red sauce chicken enchiladas, and they're sure to become a regular in your meal rotation!

 baked cheesy chicken enchiladas.